 Best Practices for Play-Based Learning

 You've probably heard a lot about the benefits of play-based learning, but you might wonder how play-based learning actually works.
 Don't worry.
-We believe that as your child's first teacher, just focus on the following values: relationship building, creativity, and problem solving.
+It isn't as complicated as it might sound, and it can be a lot of fun!
+We believe that as your child's first teacher it's important for you to focus on the following values: relationship building, creativity, and problem solving.
 A healthy dose of silliness never hurts, either.
 Read on to learn the best practices for play-based learning.

 - Boost language development.
 Play is a natural vehicle for language development.
-As you play with your little one, talk about what you're doing.
-Say something like, “Here comes the red car.
+As you play with your little one, talk about what you're doing, like “Here comes the red car.
 It's going through the tunnel."
 Restate and expand on your toddler's language.
-For example, if your toddler says “car," you can expand with, “Oh, look, this is a blue car.
-And it has doors, and wheels, and windows."
+For example, if your toddler says “car," you can expand with “Oh, look, this is a blue car, and it has doors, wheels, and windows."

 - Encourage active play.
 Most babies and toddlers are constantly in motion.
 Toddlers enjoy spinning, jumping, and rolling.
 Embrace this natural tendency.
 Offer safe spaces for rough-and-tumble play indoors and spend plenty of time outdoors.
-In addition to building gross motor muscles, active play can actually make your baby smarter, according to David Walsh, clinical psychologist and researcher and author of Smart Parenting, Smarter Kids.
-He says that "exercise builds strong brains," by improving executive function and memory.
+In addition to building gross motor muscles, active play can actually make your baby smarter.
+David Walsh, clinical psychologist and researcher and author of Smart Parenting, Smarter Kids, says that "exercise builds strong brains" by improving executive function and memory.

 - Encourage persistence.
 Which trait best predicts success later in life?
 It's not intelligence or academic strength.
 Persistence and the ability to delay gratification are the two traits kids most need.
-You may have heard of the “Marshmallow Test," conducted by Dr. Walter Mischel at Stanford University in the late 1960s and early 1970s.
+You may have heard of the “Marshmallow Test" conducted by Dr. Walter Mischel at Stanford University in the late 1960s and early 1970s.
 He asked preschool-age children to wait several minutes to eat a marshmallow.
 If they could wait, they got another marshmallow.
 Those children who were able to wait got better grades, scored higher on tests, and enjoyed more success as adults.
-Praise your child when she persists at a task or waits her turn.
-Say something like, “Putting those beads together was hard, but you kept trying and you did it.
-Good job!"
+Praise your child when she persists at a task or waits her turn, and make sure to be genuine and specific in your praise (e.g. “Putting those beads together was hard, but you kept trying and you did it.
+Good job!").

 - Tread lightly.
 When you join in play, you are entering your child's world.
 You are no longer in charge.
 Sit back and observe your child some of the time, rather than constantly directing play or talking.
-Try to see play experiences through your child's eyes.
-What is your child thinking?
+Try to see play experiences through her eyes.
+What is she thinking?
 How does she solve problems?
 What does she enjoy most?
 You'll likely come away with a newfound respect for the wisdom of childhood, and in particular, your own child's unique gifts.

 - Watch baby's cues.
 Watch your little one closely for signs of boredom or fatigue.
-Take a break before your little one gets too tired.
+Take a break before she gets too tired.
 Have a snack, read a book, or offer quiet time.
 Little ones don't always know when to stop playing and can quickly unravel into meltdown mode when exhausted.
-Step in before your child reaches that point.
+Step in before she reaches that point.